-This site actively determines the DNS servers that your computer uses by observing how your DNS requests are processed on the internet.
+The tool (above) does this by analyzing how your DNS requests are processed on the internet.

 What is a DNS Server?

 DNS stands for Domain Name System and is comparable to a phone directory for the internet.

 A DNS server is a computer server containing a directory of fully-qualified domain names (FQDN) and the corresponding public IP addresses for that domain.